Skip to main content

 Pillar 3

-Pillar of FAST’s strategic roadmap which focuses on different molecular pathways and effector proteins impacted by the missing UBE3A protein.
-These drugs generally aim to improve the communication of neurons at the synapse (junction between the two neurons).
+Pillar of FAST’s strategic roadmap which focuses on different molecular pathways and proteins impacted by the missing UBE3A protein.
+These drugs generally aim to improve the communication of neurons at the synapse (junction between the two neurons) and are often referred to as downstream targets.

 Pillar 4